 Trying to tweak your diet to improve your psoriasis or psoriatic arthritis?
 If so, you are not alone, and researchers are taking note.

-"We all have to eat during the day," said Dr. Wilson Liao, who recently coauthored a three-part series analyzing the effect of diet on psoriasis.
+"We all have to eat during the day," says Wilson Liao, M.D., who recently coauthored a three-part series analyzing the effect of diet on psoriasis.
 "If there's a way to turn that requirement into a benefit for our health and for psoriasis, then why not?"

 Researchers found several studies linking obesity to an increased risk for psoriatic disease.
 These studies indicate that a higher body mass index (BMI) is associated with an elevated risk for developing psoriasis and psoriatic arthritis, as well as increased disease severity.